linkdata/recursive/README.md

 # recursive

-Recursive DNS resolver with QNAME minimization.
+Recursive DNS resolver with QNAME minimization and optional cache.